A study published in the journal PLOS ONE suggests that rice may actually help us eat and sleep better.

-Interestingly, another study also in Japan published in the journal Nutrients had similar results.
+Interestingly, another study, also in Japan and published in the journal Nutrients , yielded similar results.
 To explain this phenomenon, the researchers hypothesized that white rice has a high glycemic index (GI).
 Specifically, the glycemic index of white rice is 72.

-Not only white rice but brown rice also has similar effects.
+Not only white rice but also brown rice has similar effects.
 In addition to containing vitamins B3 and B6, brown rice also contains GABA, or gamma-aminobutyric acid, which helps relax the nervous system by slowing down brain activity.
 Brown rice is considered a low glycemic index food with a GI of 50.

 Source link